BYU-PCCL/footron-controller/README.md

 5. Remove everything except `Default/`, `'Local State'`, and `'Webstore Downloads'`
 6. Copy to `/home/footron/.local/share/footron/base-chrome-profile` on the host machine

-## Adding loading window
+## Adding web shell

-Build footron-loader using `yarn dist` and copy the AppImage output to a file at `~/.local/share/footron/bin/footron-loader` on the target machine.
+Build footron-web-shell using `yarn dist --linux` and copy the AppImage output to a file at `~/.local/share/footron/bin/footron-web-shell` on the target machine.
 You may have to create parent directories if you haven't run the controller yet.

+## Adding loading screen

+Follow the instructions for adding the web shell but substitute `footron-loader` for `footron-web-shell`.